is-a-dev/team-docs/pr-created.md

 Your PR has been created!
 Please now wait for a maintainer to approve it.

 ## Made a mistake in the record?
-Don't worry, you can edit the changes in your repo and they should automatically be added to this PR.=
+Don't worry, you can edit the changes in your repo and they should automatically be added to this PR.

 ## Love/Hate the service?
 **Love it?** Leave it a **star**!
 Also consider donating so that I can keep this service running forever!